-How to treat flat dark acne scars?
+What are dark acne scars?

-What is the best treatment for dark acne scars available today (2018)?
+What is the best treatment for dark acne scars available today (2019)?

-Dark spot corrector by MDacne is the world’s first medical grade skin lightening cream that is available for direct purchase without prescription.
-Based on the Dermatologist gold standard, the Kligman’s formula, it contain the best available skin lightning compound hydroquinone, together with BHA (Beat hydroxy acids) and retinoids to enhance penetration and plant based anti-inflammatory agents to minimalize irritation and side effects.
+Dark spot corrector by MDacne is the world’s first Kilgman' formula alternative that is available for direct purchase without a prescription.
+Based on the Dermatologist gold standard, the Kligman’s formula, it contains the best available skin lightning compound hydroquinone, together with BHA (Beta hydroxy acids) and retinoids to enhance penetration and plant-based anti-inflammatory agents to minimalize irritation and side effects.
 Allowed for use for sensitive skin and all skin colors, it should be always combined with a morning sunscreen (SPF 30).